 Lan Nguyen Chaplin, Ph.D. is an Associate Professor of Marketing at the University of Illinois at Chicago.
 She received her Ph.D. in marketing from the University of Minnesota (Carlson School of Management), and her B.A. in biological basis of behavior with a concentration in behavioral medicine from the University of Pennsylvania.

 Professor Chaplin conducts research in the areas of children’s consumer behavior and branding.
-She publishes in premier journals including, Journal of Consumer Research, Psychological Science, Journal of Consumer Psychology, Child Development, and The Journal of Public Policy & Marketing.
+She publishes in journals including, Journal of Consumer Research, Psychological Science, Journal of Consumer Psychology, Child Development, and Journal of Public Policy & Marketing.

-Her research has been covered by TIME, Forbes, The New York Times, Fortune, ABC news radio, CBS news, Washington Times, Boston Globe, Yahoo!
+Her research has been covered by TIME, Forbes, The New York Times, Fortune, Esquire Magazine, ABC news radio, CBS news, Washington Times, Boston Globe, Yahoo!
 Finance, Yahoo!
 Parenting, Scientific American, Smithsonian Magazine, New York Magazine, Popular Science, Psychology Today, Spotify, and Glamour.

 Her work on the development of materialism in children won one of the most prestigious awards in the marketing discipline—the ACR-Sheth award for public purpose research.
 She and her collaborators have presented their research throughout the USA and around the globe (Australia, Austria, Belgium, Canada, England, France, Germany, Hong Kong, and Italy).

 She serves on the Editorial Review Board of the Journal of Consumer Research, Journal of Consumer Affairs, and Journal of Positive Psychology.

-Professor Chaplin teaches at the Ph.D., MBA, and undergraduate levels and has received numerous teaching accolades.
-Most recently, she received the Dean's recognition for outstanding teaching at UIC Business.
+Professor Chaplin teaches at the Ph.D., MBA, and undergraduate levels and has received numerous teaching accolades, including Dean's recognition for outstanding teaching at UIC Business.